mila411/nikke/README.md

 ## 🚧 Current Progress

-rusqlite is steadily progressing towards its goal of becoming a fully-featured RDBMS, but the following components have already been implemented, and there is still a long way to go:
+nikke is steadily progressing towards its goal of becoming a fully-featured RDBMS, but the following components have already been implemented, and there is still a long way to go:

 1. **Data Storage Engine**
    - [x] **Page Management using File I/O**